xmnboy/hello-cordova/docs/an-intel-xdk-debugging-tutorial.md

 ### Debugging Your App on the Device

-After the **Debug** tab has started your app on your device and the CDT window is present, you can go through the same sequence of steps described in the **Emulate** tab in the first part of this article.
+After the **Debug** tab has started running your app on your device, and the CDT window is present, you can go through the same sequence of steps described in the **Emulate** tab in the first part of this article.
 Unlike the **Emulate** tab exercise, there are no simulation panels to effect the accelerometer, compass or geolocation data.
 Instead, you must interact with the attached device to see the data displayed by the app change.
 In other words, you must rotate and move the device to see any results, because your app is now running on a real device!

+Note that not all devices are guaranteed to include the hardware necessary to use all the features of this simple "hello-cordova" application.
+For example, it is quite common to encounter devices that do not include compass or GPS hardware.
+In that case the "Compass" button will not read any data and the precision of the GPS data may be quite low or non-existent.
+The precise capabilities of geolocation hardware in Android devices can vary widely.
+In addition, the ability to read geolocation data on a real device can be also restricted by the Android "Location" settings or mode.
+For example, if a device includes GPS hardware but that GPS hardware has been disabled in the Android settings, it may result in no "fine" geolocation data being read from the device, or the data may be identical to the "coarse" geolocation data results.